k8ssandra/k8ssandra-operator/docs/content/en/components/stargate/_index.md

 If you haven't already installed a K8ssandraCluster using K8ssandra Operator, see the [local install]({{< relref "/install/local" >}}) topic.

+**Warning** Stargate is deprecated and does not work with Cassandra 5.0 and newer.

 ## Introduction

 [Stargate](https://stargate.io) is an open source data gateway that sits between your app and your databases.
 It brings together an API platform and data request coordination code into one OSS project.